pskl/glitch3d/README.md

 ## Roadmap

-- extract fixtures management from gem
+- [x] extract fixtures management from gem
-- allow fixtures to be scraped from online resources such as [Thingiverse](https://www.thingiverse.com/)
+- [x] allow fixtures to be scraped from online resources such as [Thingiverse](https://www.thingiverse.com/)
-- use Blender Compositor feature to streamline post-processing
+- [ ] use Blender Compositor feature to streamline post-processing
-- use realtime Eevee engine to visualize intermediate renders
+- [ ] use realtime Eevee engine to visualize intermediate renders
+- [ ] support more 3D file formats (fbx, etc)

 ## Contributing